HIGHLIGHTS-Tennis-Wimbledon day six | Sports-Games

 - United Kingdom

-Highlights of day six of the Wimbledon tennis championships on Saturday (all times GMT): 1006 PLAY GETS UNDERWAY
+Highlights of day six of the Wimbledon tennis championships on Saturday (all times GMT): 1035 PLAY SUSPENDED DUE TO RAIN

-Eight-times champion Roger Federer, who will face Britain's Cameron Norrie, is also in action, along with second seed Daniil Medvedev who will take on 2017 finalist Marin Cilic.
+Rain forced players off with Aliaksandra Sasnovich leading former champion Angelique Kerber 5-1 on Court Two and seventh seed Matteo Berrettini locked 3-3 with Aljaz Bedene on Court Three.
+Organisers said there will be no play on all outside courts before 1130 GMT.
 READ MORE:

 Shapovalov ends Murray's run at Wimbledon Korda too good for Britain's Evans as he reaches last 16